magic-space/BirbGame-AngularJS/README.md

 - Added and changed a few resource unlocks.
 For example, Food unlocks are no longer strictly time-based.
 - Minor balance updates.
 The whole system needs to get this treatment soon.
 - Resource details now show more details.
 This may be hidden behind a verbosity setting later on.
-- Supply displays now display the total value rather than the units of a resource (e.g. Bugs : 10 --> Bugs : 60).
-The number of units has been moved to the tooltip
+- Supply displays now display the total value rather than the units of a resource (e.g. Bugs: 10 --> Bugs: 60).
+The number of units has been moved to the tooltip.
-- Several bugfixes
+- Several bugfixes, including the upkeep bugs from earlier.
-- Code refactoring
+- Code refactoring and restructuring into a more component-service model.

 Feature Removals or Bugs:
 - A few assets need fixing up, I'll get on that as soon as possible.